st4nchion/Image-search-macro-analysis/README.md

 Other functions operate the same as before.

-[detaile information about createcompatiblebitmap] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-createcompatiblebitmap
+[detail information about createcompatiblebitmap] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-createcompatiblebitmap

 ![memu_4](https://user-images.githubusercontent.com/41680753/55667809-3a6ee780-589c-11e9-99c6-4a7a6f5fbfc9.PNG)

 This function is important element of macro based on image searching.
 It copies a visual window into the specified device context, typically a printer DC.

-[detaile information about printwindow] : https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-printwindow
+[detail information about printwindow] : https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-printwindow

 ![memu_5](https://user-images.githubusercontent.com/41680753/55668194-45784680-58a1-11e9-8ddb-e7fa8575f943.PNG)